 2 tablespoons fresh parsley

 Bring potatoes to a boil then reduce the heat and let them simmer for 15-20 minutes.
-After that they should be soft (piercing them with a knife test, you know the drill :) ).
+After that, they should be soft (piercing them with a knife test, you know the drill :) ).

 Drain the potatoes and put them back on the stove for a few minutes, don’t burn them.
 After that, set them aside and not it’s time to move our attention to garlic.

 While the potatoes are boiling and simmering we will take the garlic bulb and cut the top of the whole garlic head.
 Oh, the garlic is still un-peeled, you don’t need to peel it.
 Now put the garlic into a heat resistant pan and cover it with drops of olive oil.
-Take some aluminum foil and cover the garlic (so it doesn’t burn) and ptu it into the oven.
+Take some aluminum foil and cover the garlic (so it doesn’t burn) and put it into the oven.

-When the garlic is done let it cool down a bit, then squeeze the garlic out of it’s clothes :) with a fork and add it to the potatoes.
+When the garlic is done let it cool down a bit, then squeeze the garlic out of it’s clothes with a fork and add it to the potatoes.

 Now we are back on the old tracks.
-Mince the parsley and also add it to the potatoes, also add some pepper for the taste and some salt if necessary and mash the potatoes.
+Mince the parsley and also add it to the potatoes, also add some pepper for the taste and some salt (if necessary) and mash the potatoes.

 Heat cream, milk and butter and mix them into the potatoes.
 You could also do this before you mash the potatoes and garlic, maybe it tastes better if you do it after, but I don’t think so.